This post contains affiliate links. Read the full disclosure here.

 The ONE thing our kiddo was most excited to do in NYC was see the Statue of Liberty because she has just learned about it in school.
 Unfortunately, because we were in the city for such a short time, we didn’t feel like we had the time to actually go to Liberty Island and buy the tickets to climb to the top and such.

-So what we did instead of ride the (free!)
+So what we did instead was ride the (free!)
 Staten Island Ferry which goes right by the Statue of Liberty.
 You hop on near Battery Park, then when you get to Staten Island you can just get off (everyone has to get off), and walk through the building to get back on and head back to Manhattan.

 This was the perfect way to see the Statue of Liberty for free and without it taking too much of our precious time in NYC.
 Plus, when we got off the ferry we were right next to the Battery Park playground, which was definitely what our kiddo needed.